ibm-watson-iot/ioti-shields/worker-insights/README.md

 }
 ```
 - `jsonQueries`: an array that contains the json queries.
 Every query is an `object` and should have the following fields:
     * `type`: events type.
-This can be either of `[ steps, calories, ascent, intensityMinutes, heartRate, heartRateVariability, stress, oxygenLevel, ecg, accelerometer, gyroscope, magnetometer, barometricPressure, luxometer, battery, temperature, pressure, humidity, airQuality, button, motion ]`
+This can be any of `[ steps, calories, ascent, intensityMinutes, heartRate, heartRateVariability, stress, oxygenLevel, ecg, accelerometer, gyroscope, magnetometer, barometricPressure, luxometer, battery, temperature, pressure, humidity, airQuality, button, motion ]`
     * `condition`: the json query based on json path.
 For example, to generate hazard when stress score is more than some threshold, the condition will be `$..[?(@.stressScore > 80)]`
     * `hazardTitle`: the name of the hazard title from the param `hazardTitles`.
 For example `title1`.
-If not specified, `default` title will be used which is `Hazard detected!`.
+If not specified, `default` title will be used, which is `Hazard detected!`.

 For example, assume we want to detect if a panic button is pressed and we have the following data coming from the sensor (a sensor tag sensor in this case):